 adj. an umbrella term for many gender non-conforming or non-binary identities (e.g., agender, bigender, genderfluid)

-Noun someone who either by nature or by choice does not conform to gender-based expectations of society (e.g. transgender, transsexual, intersex, genderqueer, cross-dresser, etc)
+Noun someone who either by nature or by choice does not conform to gender-based expectations of society (e.g. transgender, transsexual, intersex, genderqueer, cross-dresser, questioning their gender, etc)

 Gynesexual / Gynephilic